Out of Time (Torchwood): Plot

 The vintage biplane airliner the Sky Gypsy passes through the Rift from 1953 to the present.
-Torchwood help the three people on board, pilot Diane Holmes and passengers Emma-Louise Cowell and John Ellis, with room and board while assisting them in adapting to modern conveniences.
+Torchwood help the three people on board, pilot Diane Holmes and passengers Emma Louise Cowell and John Ellis, with room and board while assisting them in adapting to modern conveniences.
 The three travelers separate, pairing off with members of Torchwood.

 Owen tries to help Diane to get flying lessons so she can pilot a modern aircraft, but finds that she will have to wait weeks to take them, but airplanes of today are largely flown via instruments and autopilot, much to Diane's disappointment as she does not believe it constitutes "real flying".
 Her biplane licence has also expired.
 After a romantic night with Owen, Diane secretly leaves to fly the Sky Gypsy off through the same pattern, hoping to fly through the Rift back to 1953, but if not to simply explore the world.
 Owen realises that their relationship is different than any he's had before; he actually loves her as a person, rather just being attracted to her sexually.
 When he wakes up, Owen warns her that she may end up anywhere, but she refuses to heed his advice before she flies off.

-John finds that his son Alan is still alive but suffers from Alzheimer's disease and is in a nursing home, with no children to help look after him.
+John finds that his son Alan is still alive but has Alzheimer's disease and is in a nursing home, with no children to help look after him.
 John becomes very remorseful at missing Alan's life and being unable to adapt to modern times.
 When Jack discovers that Ianto's car has gone missing, he believes John has taken it, and finds him in the garage of his old home ready to commit suicide by carbon monoxide poisoning.
 John asks Jack to help him end his life with dignity.
 Jack holds John's hand as they succumb to the fumes and die; Jack resurrects immediately afterwards.

-Emma-Louise bonds with Gwen, and discovers that sex is much more promiscuous than in the 1950s.
-Gwen and her boyfriend Rhys help Emma to become more accustomed to modern romance, although Rhys' trust in Gwen is damaged when he learns that her story about Emma-Louise being a distant relative is false.
+Emma bonds with Gwen, and discovers that sex is much more promiscuous than in the 1950s.
+Gwen and her boyfriend Rhys help Emma to become more accustomed to modern romance, although Rhys' trust in Gwen is damaged when he learns that her story about Emma being a distant relative is false.
 Emma's skills as a "retro" fashion artist land her a job in London.
 Gwen tries to convince her to stay in Cardiff, but tearfully helps Emma off to a bus station to enjoy her new life.